Drug Sales and Distribution in Arizona: What You Need to Know About ARS 13-3407 (A)(2) and ARS 13-3407 (A)(7)

 Drug Sales and Distribution Sentencing When the Amount of Drugs Was Above the Legal Threshold

-Individuals with no prior convictions or any criminal history of any kind who are found guilty of distributing drugs where the amount of drugs was determined to be at or above the legal threshold, there is no option for probation or jail time.
-The minimum sentence is 3 years in prison with a maximum sentence of 12.5 years in prison.
+For individuals with no prior convictions or any criminal history of any kind which are found guilty of distributing drugs where the amount of drugs was determined to be at or above the legal threshold, there is no option for probation or jail time.
+The minimum sentence is 3 years in prison, with a maximum sentence of 12.5 years in prison.

 - If the person convicted of drug sales and distribution has one prior felony conviction — regardless of whether or not the amount of drugs found was below or above the legal threshold amount — s/he has no option for probation or jail, only prison, with a minimum sentence of 4.5 years and a maximum sentence of 23.25 years in prison.